|

 How do I enter my pony for Grading?

-If at any point you have any questions on any of the process, please call or email Head Office (details at top of page)
+If at any point you have any questions on any part of the process, please call or email the Studbook Office (details at top of page) |

-The ponies will be individually inspected for conformation, in hand and loose movement and given an opportunity to loose jump at the owner’s discretion.
-Ponies can also be shown under saddle, either just on the flat or to jump as well.
-Note that mares in foal or with a foal at foot are not required to loose jump or be ridden.
-In addition, competition and progeny results are taken into account as well as performance on the day – details should be submitted with the Grading Entry Form.
+Competition and progeny results are taken into account as well as performance on the day – details should be submitted with the Grading Entry Form.
 Note that young ponies are not disadvantaged by not having a competition or progeny record. |

 |